RULES AND REGULATIONS

 -

-sleeved shirts & toed shoes to race) (Crews must wear sleeved shirts & toed
+toed shoes to race) (Crews must wear sleeved shirts &

 -